III. Method Focus – Learning via Interval Reading

 In general, try to pull topical content to you, rather than having it pushed by content providers.
 There are today few good pull technology apps at present, but we can expect many more in the future.
 For monitoring foresight topics, a nice free tool is Google Alerts.
 Its functionality is spartan at present, but it is an efficient way to “monitor the web for interesting new content”, as their tagline says, and pull it to all your digital devices.
 Set email alerts on search phrases that are very meaningful to you, including monitoring anything people may say about your company product, and set filters for topical emails to come to topical folders, where you can review the latest web news on any favorite topic during your reading time each day.
 There are a variety of ways to customize your alerts, and other power user techniques.
 For example, use a minus (-) sign to exclude information categories you don’t want (for example, if you want to monitor articles that talk about artificial intelligence, but don’t to read any more gee-whiz pop futures articles about the technological singularity, use (“artificial intelligence” –singularity) and the latter articles will be excluded.
 You can also exclude specific websites from your search.
 Be sure to use a lot of specialty language for alerts in topics you care about as well.
 For example, for artificial intelligence, alerts like “natural language processing”, “deep learning”, “intelligent virtual assistants” and “collaborative filtering” will each return different sets of targeted articles and posts as a result.
 Go in and change your alerts every month or so, to keep learning about new things that might be valuable to your work.
 Another good topically customized pull reading app for mobile devices is Zite, which was recently acquired by Flipboard.
 Talkwalker is another good for-pay alerts tool, with social media analytics, helpful for monitoring your personal or organizational brand.

 Don’t forget top magazines.
 A great way to stay updated in your field is to subscribe to a few top magazines, online or in print.
 The better web content gets, the less people are willing to pay for good print content, and so many of these magazines are presently collapsing in print readership and moving online.
-See Chapter 14 for some recommended reads in general and professional foresight.
+See Appendix 3 (Resources) for some recommended reads in general and professional foresight.
 Rarely do you need to read a newspaper anymore, unless your business is local, and it helps with prospecting.
 Magazines offer the best news and analysis weekly to quarterly, usually a better use of your time.